Sandro Perpétuo

-Sandro Martins Perpétuo Júnior (born 29 June 2001), known as Sandro Perpétuo or simply Sandro, is a Brazilian footballer who plays for Villa Nova, on loan from Atlético Mineiro.
+Sandro Martins Perpétuo Júnior (born 29 June 2001), known as Sandro Perpétuo or simply Sandro, is a Brazilian footballer who plays for Jabaquara.
 Mainly a right back, he can also play as a defensive midfielder.

 Club career

 Santos

 Sandro was born in Governador Valadares, Minas Gerais, and joined Santos' youth setup at the age of 11.
 On 27 November 2017, he signed his first professional contract with the club.

 On 12 September 2019, Sandro was loaned to Ponte Preta until the end of the 2020 Copa São Paulo de Futebol Júnior.
 He returned to his parent club in February 2020.

 Sandro made his professional debut on 28 February 2021, starting in a 2–2 Campeonato Paulista away draw against Santo André.
 He played four more matches for the side before returning to the under-20s, and rescinded his contract with the club on 15 March 2022.

 Atlético Mineiro

 On 16 March 2022, Sandro agreed to a deal with Atlético Mineiro.